danigold1020/asianam-191a-oceanpollution/README.md

 ### Features
 1. **Interactive Map**

-The Leaflet Map is very interactive for the user.
-It is centered around UCLA's campus, and the markers are indicative of each student response and where they live.
-By clicking on a marker, the map will fly to that marker and it will be the only marker highlighted.
-Furthermore, clicking a marker creates a pop-up displaying the respondent's profile, including Major and Campus Affiliations.
-The slideshow to the right of the map also changes to that respondent's survey answers, creating a full story for this community member.
+Our Leaflet Map provides an interactive experience with our mapplication.
+It is centered around Santa Barbara, California and the markers are indicative of each residents' response and zip code.
+By clicking on a zip code region, the residents' response will pop out in the side panel displaying the respondent's experiences and challenges with civic engagement.

 2. **Slideshow**